 - Peers: You are doing all you can to push for new models, systems, or ways of being, yet feel alone in this endeavour.
 You are misunderstood, set aside, over-extended, both restless and powerless, as change needs to happen now.
 You crave a community of peers to feel supported, be held accountable, and exchange ideas.

-- Consistency: You have taken courses, done retreats, learnt about new frameworks but nothing sticks.
-You are open to learning, un-learning, and experimenting with new perspectives and tools, but need something else to embed courage and care more fully into your life, so as to keep going with joy and fulfillment.
+- Consistency: You have organized courses, done retreats, learnt about new frameworks but nothing sticks.
+You are open to learning, un-learning, and experimenting with new perspectives and tools, but need something else to embed courage and care more fully, so as to keep going with joy and fulfillment.

 This course might not be for you if: